rustacean-station/rustacean-station.org/_transcripts/012-pietro-pascal-santiago.md

 especially, Rust developers, who work themselves very hard.

-__Pietro__: I mean, like, one another point of the edition was also, not just to have a way to make breaking changes, but also to be a sort of (_unintelligible— 5:13_) point where we can sort of celebrate all the features that we introduced since the previous edition.
+__Pietro__: I mean, like, one another point of the edition was also, not just to have a way to make breaking changes, but also to be a sort of rallying point where we can sort of celebrate all the features that we introduced since the previous edition.
 And more for a marketing point of view, and like, then I think— I personally think those are still really useful things.
 Like, all of these is just my personal opinion.
 It's not something that the whole team